ddev/ddev/docs/content/users/extend/additional-services.md

-# Additional Service Configurations and Add-ons for ddev
+# Additional Service Configurations and Add-ons for DDEV

-DDEV-Local projects can be extended to provide additional add-ons, including services.
+DDEV projects can be extended to provide additional add-ons, including services.
 This is achieved by adding docker-compose files to a project's `.ddev` directory that defines the added add-on(s).

 If you need a service not provided here, see [Defining an additional service with Docker Compose](custom-compose-files.md)